bangbangcon/west/content/Speakers.md

 <img class='speaker-img' src="../images/speakers/erin_rose_glass.jpeg" alt="Profile Photo of Erin Rose Glass" />

-<a href="http://www.erinroseglass.com">**Erin Glass**</a> is the Digital
+<a href="http://www.erinroseglass.com">**Erin Glass**</a> is a writer,
-Scholarship Librarian at UC San Diego, where she advises on digital research and education practices, infrastructure, and policy with a focus on ethics, experimentation, and agency.
-Her research focuses on liberatory approaches to technology in and through higher education and the intellectual and political implications of technological forms of surveillance and control.
+consultant, and librarian at UC San Diego, where she advises on emerging forms of digital research, education, infrastructure, and community.
+She is co-founder of Ethical EdTech and Social Paper, and director of KNIT, a digital commons for higher education in San Diego.
+Her research focuses on the use of the arts and humanities to resist technological forms of surveillance and control.

 ---